Quicken 2014 For Dummies Cheat Sheet

 Balance bank accounts each month with only a few minutes of effort by clicking the Actions button and then choosing the Reconcile command.
 (The Actions button appears in the upper-right corner of the Quicken window whenever a bank register shows.)
 Reconciling a bank account lets you catch and correct bookkeeping errors with your accounting records.

-Want to save time working with the Quicken 2013 program?
-Consider using and memorizing a handful of the keyboard shortcuts listed in the table here.
-Learning to use Quicken keyboard shortcuts — although a bit of memorization work upfront — usually pays back rich dividends in the form of data entry time savings.
+You can save time working with Quicken 2014 by using and memorizing the keyboard shortcuts listed in the following table.
+Although learning to use Quicken keyboard shortcuts requires memorization work upfront, the effort usually pays back rich dividends in data entry time savings.

 |Ctrl+S||Displays the Split Transaction window (so that you can use more

 than one category to describe a payment or deposit).

 |Shift+Delete||Cuts out the selected text in a field and moves it to the

 Windows Clipboard (so that you can paste it into some other

 |Ctrl+Insert||Copies the selected text in a field to the Windows Clipboard

 (so that you can paste it into some other field).